 Large aneurysms (5.5 and above) or expanding > 0.5 cm every 6 months.

-In this case the weakened section of the artery is replaced by a bypass graft.
+In this case, the weakened section of the artery is replaced by a bypass graft.
 This can be sutured to the edges surgically or replaced by an endovascular graft.
 They need surgery where a synthetic graft replaces the diseased segment of the artery.
-However the patient takes several months of recover.
+However, the patient takes several months to recover.
 Endovascular insertion of the graft which is fixed to the neck with hooks.
 This strengthens the weakened section of the aorta.
 The recovery is much faster and fewer complications are seen

 This should be done as soon as the aneurysm is 5.5 cm.
-Patient with marfan’s syndrome or those with family history of aortic dissection should undergo surgery much quicker.
-Beta-blockers have shown to reduce the growth rate of thoracic aneurysms in marfan’s Syndrome.
+Patient with Marfan’s syndrome or those with a family history of aortic dissection should undergo surgery much quicker.
+Beta-blockers have shown to reduce the growth rate of thoracic aneurysms in Marfan’s Syndrome.

 Renal artery aneurysms